resolve-works/insight/README.md

 - Create a realm `insight`.
 - Create a client `insight` with device auth flow enabled.
 Under this client, create the roles: `external_user` and `internal_worker`.
+- Edit the "Client Scope" `roles`, add a "User Client Role" mapper to it "by configuration".
+Name the mapper `insight roles`, select the `insight` client.
+  Set `roles` for "Token Claim Name" and make sure "Multivalued" and "Add to access token" are enabled.
 - Create a client `insight_worker` with service account flow enabled.
 Under this clients "Service account role" menu, assign `insight:internal_worker`.
-- Under the realm settings, assign the `insight:external_user` role to the "Default roles" under "User registration".
+- Under the realm settings, assign the `insight:external_user` and `account:view-groups` roles to the "Default roles" under "User registration".
-- Under "Client scopes", edit the `roles` client scope.
-Remove `realm roles` and `client roles` mappers that are already there.
-Instead, add the "Predefined Mapper": `client roles`.
-Edit it, choose `insight` for the client and use `roles` for the "Token Claim Name".
-Make sure "Multivalued" and "Add to access token" are enabled.

 When keycloak has been configured you should save the "client credentials" of the `insight_worker` client to your `.env` file as `AUTH_CLIENT_SECRET`.